-Head coach Mike Woodley is in his sixth season with the Vikings and 39th year as a football coach.
+Head coach Mike Woodley is in his seventh season with the Vikings and 39th year as a football coach.
 The 2009, 2011, and 2013 MSFA Midwest Coach of the Year has quickly turned the Grand View football program into the top in the nation.

 In 2013, the Vikings were 14-0 overall and won the NAIA National Championship.
 Grand View won the MSFA Midwest title for the third straight season with a 6-0 league record and finished the season ranked as the No. 1 team in the nation.

 Founder of Viking football, Woodley has spent 31 of his 36 seasons coaching in Iowa: